These planter ideas will give you the ultimate garden goals. The best part is, they’re easy to make and won’t burn a hole in your wallet.

 17. Free-Standing Herb Garden

 Want to see more cool planter ideas?
-Check out this pallet train planter:
+Check out this pallet train planter from Sterling Davis:

 I hope you picked up a thing or two from this list of planter ideas!
 Now, I think it’s time to grab some pallet boards, a drill and some screws, and your favorite blooms and plants for an afternoon in the garden.

 Which planter ideas are you keen on trying?
-Let us know in the comments below!
+Share your thoughts with us in the comments section below!